Newly discovered flaw could allow hacking of Samsung Android devices

 Zoom awards $1.8 million in bug bounty rewards over 2021

-Zoom has awarded $1.8 million to researchers who submitted bug bounty reports over 2021.
-Recent updates to the program include extending the bug bounty reward range on offer, with up to $50,000 per report for the most severe vulnerabilities and $250 for low-hanging fruit.
-The company also launched a public Vulnerability Disclosure Program (VDP) and a VIP bug bounty program for licensed software.
+According to ZDet, “Zoom has awarded $1.8 million to researchers who submitted bug bounty reports over 2021.”
+Recent updates made to the program allow for the bounty reward range to be extended, with up to $50,000 per report for the most severe vulnerabilities.
+“The company also launched a public Vulnerability Disclosure Program (VDP) and a VIP bug bounty program for licensed software.”
 They attribute the increase in payments to the explosion of usage of Zoom by work-from-home employees paired with a shortage of available talent to hire.

 Suspected Chinese hackers are targeting India’s power grid

-According to a report by Recorded Future, researchers have observed “likely” network intrusions of at least seven state centers that carry out real-time grid control and electricity dispatcht.
+According to a report by Recorded Future, researchers have observed “likely” network intrusions of at least seven state centers that carry out real-time grid control and electricity dispatch.
 They state this was the work of hackers “likely affiliated with the Chinese government.”
-Although Researchers weren’t able to pinpoint the initial vector for how the malware got into the networks they believe Hackers likely gained access to the dispatch centers by compromising internet-facing camera devices, and using them as a command & control center.
+Although Researchers weren’t able to pinpoint the initial vector for how the malware got into the networks they believe hackers likely gained access to the dispatch centers by compromising internet-facing camera devices, and using them as a command & control center.

 Amazon secures rockets for broadband project